 Laz rubs his hand across the mag strip, contact patch, or security chip of a security card, depositing a small number of nanites on its surface, then swipes, inserts, or taps the card as appropriate for the reader, depositing them on the system.
 At his command, they infiltrate the system through the reader's connection and alter the credentials database that the system uses, registering the card he swiped as valid for the chosen security clearance.
 They remain in the system for a time, staying a step ahead of detection or reversal countermeasures, but eventually will "die" off, leaving their actions vulnerable to detection and reversal.

 Spend 2 Actions.
 Select a Computer within arm's reach.
 Does not work on Alien technology.
 This Effect cannot be used unless the only command you give the system is to grant the card used as your focus security permissions of some level within the system.
 Roll a single D10 as a critical failure check.
 If you roll a 1, the Effect fails, and you corrupt the card used as your focus so badly that it can never be read or used again (either for its mundane purpose or as a focus).
 You must actively and obviously use a security card to activate this Effect.
-Roll Intellect + Technology, with the Difficulty set by the GM depending on the security of the system you are hacking.
+Roll Intellect + Technology (9 dice), with the Difficulty set by the GM depending on the security of the system you are hacking.
 Sapient targets can resist by rolling Mind at Difficulty 6.

 If you succeed, you may issue a single command to the targeted system.
 This command must have a specific outcome or be a request for specific login credentials.
 The command you issue must be within the machine's current capabilities.
 For example, you cannot order a standard security camera to grow legs and walk around.